Benedetto Croce: Philosophy of spirit

 Heavily influenced by Hegel and other German Idealists such as Schelling, Croce produced what was called, by him, the Philosophy of Spirit.
 His preferred designations were "absolute idealism" or "absolute historicism".
 Croce's work can be seen as a second attempt (contra Kant) to resolve the problems and conflicts between empiricism and rationalism (or sensationalism and transcendentalism, respectively).
 He calls his way immanentism, and concentrates on the lived human experience, as it happens in specific places and times.
 Since the root of reality is this immanent existence in concrete experience, Croce places aesthetics at the foundation of his philosophy.

 Domains of mind

 Croce's methodological approach to philosophy is expressed in his divisions of the spirit, or mind.
 He divides mental activity first into the theoretical, and then the practical.
-The theoretical division splits between aesthetic and logic.
+The theoretical division splits between aesthetics and logic.
 This theoretical aesthetic includes most importantly: intuitions and history.
 The logical includes concepts and relations.
 Practical spirit is concerned with economics and ethics.
 Economics is here to be understood as an exhaustive term for all utilitarian matters.